 On top of the no win no fee payment, there is an ATE insurance payment.
 The insurance covers the legal costs of the solicitor should they lose the case.
 However, the cost of the ATE insurance policy is only deducted in the event of a win for the claimant.

 Sometimes, a no-win-no-fee agreement only covers the solicitor’s fees.
 If there are extra fees in the form of medical consultations, barrister’s fees or other related costs.
 Some injury claim firms also have termination fees or early cancellation fees that come into effect if the injured party changes their mind about pursuing the case.

 Any compensation received as a result of an injury claim is free from tax.
 However, any interest that is received on the awarded compensation is taxable.
 This payment will come in the form of a reduction in the interest payment.

 In short, no. All personal injury claim hearings are carried out in a civil courtroom.
 This means that there is no jury as well as no public gallery.

-Defendants and their representatives understand their chances of loses just as well as the injured party’s solicitors.
+Defendants and their representatives understand their chances of losses just as well as the injured party’s solicitors.
 Usually, their only goal is to settle matters out of court with the lowest fee possible.
-They will only let the case go to court if they fundamentally disagree with the solicitor on some aspect such as their liability, the case is too complex for a simple out of court settlement or by refusing to answer the injured party’s solicitors.
-These are all very unusual circumstances but should they occur, going to court is not as stressful as it initially seems.
+They will only let the case go to court if they fundamentally disagree with the solicitor on some aspect such as their liability, the case is too complex for a simple out-of-court settlement or by refusing to answer the injured party’s solicitors.
+These are all very unusual circumstances but should they occur.
+Going to court is not as stressful as it initially seems.